Barmakids: Origins

 The first member of the family whose identity is known in historical records was a physician of Balkh.
-He is reputed for a pill named after him and also recommended by Avicenna in addition to a scent which was widely used by prostitutes.
+He is reputed for a pill named after him and also recommended by Ibn Sina in addition to a scent which was widely used by prostitutes.
 According to al-Masudi, the name Barmak was not a name but a title of the high priest of the fire temple of the city, though recent research makes it certain that it was a Buddhist title changed to look more Iranian.
 His wife was enslaved during the battle for Balkh in 705 and given to the Arab general's brother 'Abd-Ullah.
 Their sexual relation produced a son known as Khalid, whom 'Abd-Ullah later acknowledged as his natural son.
 She was later restored to her husband after peace was reached.
 Although, Tabari casts doubt on this story and believes it may have been fabricated by the descendants of 'Abd-Ullah to attach themselves to the Barmakid lineage.
 Barmak had also been summoned to cure Caliph Abd al-Malik's son Maslama in 705.
 Abu Hafs 'Umar al-Kirmani's account narrates that the Barmak was brought among a party of shakirriya (thought to be slaves or retainers) and honored by the Caliph Hisham ibn Abd al-Malik who increased his status and was impressed by him.
 He then became a Muslim and enjoyed a high status.
 Clifford Edmund Bosworth states that it isn't known when or where the Barmak died, nor is his conversion certain, despite al-Kirmani's account. al-Kirmani states that he may have retained his faith as his son Khalid's beliefs were suspect, according to Ibn 'Asakir.
 Ibn al-Faqih records that his father had to abandon Islam after converting due to pressure from local magnates as well as people of Tukharistan and was even attacked by Tarkhan Nizak, being killed along with his ten sons.
 Khalid was born a Buddhist and later converted to Islam, taking various ministerial jobs within the Abbasid Caliphate.
 The Buddhist ancestry of Barmakids seems to have stimulated interest in Indian sciences in the eighth century.